Business expenses reimbursement

 • A list of reference amounts for accommodation and meal expenses (by country) can be found in LEX 5.6.1.
 The list gives an indication of the maximum amount that travelers should spend.
 All spending which exceeds the reference amount must be duly justified in writing and may be denied;

-• EPFL recommends that employees first use a rental or car-sharing vehicle in order to benefit from insurance related to rental vehicles (maximum risk coverage).
+• Within the framework of their professionnal activity, employee must reserve a rental vehicle via the EPFL’s official suppliers in order to benefit from the insurance linked to rental vehicles (maximum risk coverage).

 The rules relating to meal and entertainment expenses have been updated: